KWAMÉ TURÉ (a.k.a.) STOKELY CARMICHAEL:

 A BIRTHDAY TRIBUTE TO A GREAT ANCESTOR

-As we prepare for the Twenty-eighth Annual National Black United Front (NBUF) Convention, to be held in Houston, Texas at the S.H.A.P.E.
-Center from July 12-15, 2007, we are honored to commemorate the birthday of our great ancestor, Kwamé Turé, who was born in Trinidad on June 29, 1941.
+As we prepare for the Twenty-seventh Annual National Convention of the National Black United Front to be held in Baltimore, Maryland on July 13-16, 2006 at Morgan State University, we are honored to commemorate the birthday of our great ancestor, Kwamé Turé, who was born in Trinidad on June 29, 1941.

 Kwamé moved with his family to New York at the age of eleven.
 Upon graduating from Bronx High School of Science, he enrolled in Howard University earning a degree in philosophy while beginning his involvement in the Civil Rights Movement.